Najee Goode: Philadelphia Eagles

+Goode was signed by the Philadelphia Eagles on September 2, 2013.
+On October 27, against the New York Giants, Goode scored his first career touchdown when a snap went over Giants punter Steve Weatherford's head which Goode recovered and ran two yards for the score.

-Goode was signed to the Philadelphia Eagles on September 2, 2013.
-On September 9, 2014, he was placed on injured reserve after injuring his pectoral muscle in the season opening win against the Jacksonville Jaguars.
+On September 9, 2014, Goode was placed on injured reserve after injuring his pectoral muscle in the season opening win against the Jacksonville Jaguars.

-Goode was released by the Eagles on September 5, 2015 for final roster cuts.
+Goode was released by the Eagles on September 5, 2015, for final roster cuts.
 He was re-signed on September 22.
-On December 6, 2015, Goode scored his first career touchdown on a blocked punt by Chris Maragos.
+On December 6, Goode scored his second career touchdown on a blocked punt by Chris Maragos.
 The Eagles won over the New England Patriots, 35–28.

-In February 2016 he re-signed with the Eagles.
-On September 3, 2016, Goode was released by the Eagles during final cuts.
-On September 10, 2016, he was re-signed by the Eagles.
+On February 10, 2016, Goode re-signed with the Eagles.
+On September 3, Goode was released by the Eagles during final cuts.
+On September 10, he was re-signed by the Eagles.

 On March 8, 2017, Goode signed a one-year contract extension with the Eagles.
 Goode finished the 2017 season with 22 tackles and won Super Bowl LII when the Eagles defeated the New England Patriots 41–33.
 He had two tackles in the game.